Goldman lawyer says bank not liable for Dragon founders' losses

-BOSTON (Reuters) - A Goldman Sachs Group Inc (GS.N) attorney argued on Tuesday that the bank cannot be liable for the losses of a husband and wife pair who sold their company to a Belgian software firm that collapsed in an accounting fraud, since Goldman had not been hired to seek out a fraud.
+BOSTON, Dec 11 (Reuters) - A Goldman Sachs Group Inc attorney argued on Tuesday that the bank cannot be liable for the losses of a husband and wife pair who sold their company to a Belgian software firm that collapsed in an accounting fraud, since Goldman had not been hired to seek out a fraud.

 The Wall Street giant is facing off in U.S. District Court in Boston against the founders of speech-recognition software company Dragon Systems, who contend they lost their life’s work and about $600 million after selling their company to Lernout & Hauspie in an all-stock deal months before L&H collapsed.